 - Writing prompts that are ideal for homework.

 In short, everything you need to do a speaking lesson for teenagers, university students or adults in style!
-Have a look here: Travel English Conversation Lesson Plan.
+Have a look here at one of the best things to do in an ESL class for adults: Travel English Conversation Lesson Plan.

 #19: 20 Questions for Language Learners